 A Failed Deed Is Not a Dead End

 Property transfers involve specific legal requirements.
 When those requirements are not met, the document may fail as a formal conveyance.
 That does not mean the transfer disappears entirely.
-Arizona law preserves the intent behind the document.
+Arizona law preserves the intent behind the document, even when title defects exist.

 When an instrument in writing, intended as a conveyance of real property or some interest therein, fails wholly or in part to take effect as a conveyance by virtue of the provisions of this chapter, it is valid nevertheless and effectual as a contract upon which a conveyance may be enforced, as far as rules of law permit.

 A.R.S. § 33-437This means a defective deed can still be treated as an enforceable agreement between the parties.
-A court can order the proper conveyance to be completed, giving the intended recipient the property they were meant to receive.
+A court can order the proper conveyance to be completed.
+This gives the intended recipient the property they were meant to receive.

 When This Statute Comes Into Play

-This statute provides a safety net.
-Rather than voiding the entire transaction, Arizona law allows the parties (or their heirs) to enforce the original intent.
-The defective document serves as proof of what was agreed upon, and a court can order the proper deed to be issued.
+This statute provides a safety net under real estate law.
+Rather than voiding the entire transaction, Arizona allows the parties or their heirs to enforce the original intent.
+The defective document serves as proof of what was agreed upon.
+A court can then order the proper deed to be issued, correcting the chain of title.

 For families handling property as part of an estate plan or trust, this is a practical safeguard.
 If a deed transferring property into a trust was not properly recorded or executed, the underlying agreement may still be enforceable.
 That said, getting the paperwork right the first time is always the better path.